 An experienced cyclist, Simon raced professionally for ANC in the 1980s, and was National Team Time Trial Champion in the 1990s.
 More recently he’s been National Vets Road Race champion and has numerous Vets Track Championship medals.

 He has a life-long passion for cycling, and loves passing on his knowledge to others so that they can share his enjoyment of the sport.
 An “old-school” cyclist, Simon also embraces new technology and thinking about training, bikes and nutrition, and will happily chat to you about anything bike-related, old or new, while enjoying the beautiful scenery that is just best seen on two wheels!

 Ed first visited Mallorca in 2012 with Loughborough University and couldn’t stay away; he has been back every year since.
 His background is in cross-country mountain bike racing, where he regularly competed at national level.
 He recently made the switch over to cyclocross to test himself in a new discipline.

 Despite the short, off-road nature of cyclocross races, Ed loves long rides and is most at home when the gradient starts increasing… he is more than happy to pace you up a climb!
-Ed is also an experienced bicycle mechanic.
+Ed is also a qualified and experienced bicycle mechanic.

 Ben Smith (Ride leader)

-Ben’s been working with Stuart since 2015 and is usually to be found leading the faster or intermediate rides.
-He started cycling over 10 years ago around the Warwickshire lanes, only discovering Mallorca in 2013 when fellow ride leaders Ivor and Dave persuaded him to come out.
+Ben’s been working with Stuart Hall Cycling since 2015 and is usually to be found leading the faster or intermediate rides.
+He started cycling over 15 years ago around the Warwickshire lanes, only discovering Mallorca in 2013 when members of his club persuaded him to come out.
 He quickly fell in love with the quiet roads, beautiful scenery and great cakes that the island is famous for – to cyclists at least!